 Colón also uses the internet to talk to her mother, who helps pay for its cost.
 And, she often adds a few family stories to her recipe posts.

 “The kitchen is my happy place,” she said.

 I'm Susan Shand.

-The Reuters News Agency reported this story.
+The Associated Press reported this story.
 Susan Shand adapted it for Learning English.
-Mario Ritter, Jr. was the editor.
+Caty Weaver was the editor.

 Words in This Story

 ingredients - n. one of the things that are used to make a food,